-Cabrera, bullpen lead Nationals to 13-0 rout of Pirates
+Nationals continue onslaught with 4 HRs, pound Pirates 13-0

+PITTSBURGH (AP) — The Nationals are on a hot streak at the plate that defies explanation.

+“If anyone knew the answer to that, they could write a book and make millions of dollars,” Adam Eaton said.

-PITTSBURGH (AP) — Asdrúbal Cabrera hit the last of Washington’s four home runs and drove in five runs, and three relievers combined for 6 2/3 innings of one-hit ball as the Nationals thumped the Pittsburgh Pirates 13-0 on Monday night.
+The onslaught continued Monday night when Asdrúbal Cabrera hit the last of Washington’s four home runs and drove in five runs, and three relievers combined for 6 2/3 innings of one-hit ball as the Nationals thumped the Pittsburgh Pirates 13-0.

-Adam Eaton, Matt Adams and Trea Turner also connected for the Nationals, who have scored 79 runs in their last eight games while going 7-1.
+Eaton, Matt Adams and Trea Turner also connected for the Nationals, who have scored 79 runs in their last eight games while going 7-1.
 They’ve scored 43 times in their past three, including a 15-14 loss.

 Adams added two doubles and had four RBIs.
 Juan Soto had four of Washington’s 15 hits and walked, reaching base in all five plate appearances.

+“We have a lot of functional pieces,” Martinez said.
+“We’ve got guys that can get on base, guys that can steal bases, guys who can move the ball around and hit the ball all over, and guys in the middle of the lineup who can juice balls.

+“Our lineup is pretty thick right now.
+I’m proud of the way they’re swinging it.
+They are swinging at good pitches and willing to take walks, too.”

 Javy Guerra (2-1) pitched 3 2/3 perfect innings in relief of Joe Ross, who departed in the fourth inning.
-Ross was hit in the left knee by a one-hopper off the bat of Josh Bell.
+Ross was hit in the left shin by a one-hopper off the bat of Josh Bell.

+“How about the job Javy did?”
+Martinez said.
+“He really saved us from having to go deep into our bullpen.”

 Kyle McGowin and Tanner Rainey finished the four-hitter with one inning each for Washington’s 11th shutout of the season.